-Many communities have active ratepayers associations, which meet to foster interest in their communities' development and to advise civic authorities on matters of local concern.
+Many communities have community associations, which meet to foster interest in their communities' development and to advise civic authorities on matters of local concern.
 These are:

 - Davis Bay / Wilson Creek / Selma Park Community Association

 - East Porpoise Bay Ratepayers Association